Tony J. Caridi: The Alamo

 From 2009 through January 20, 2012, Caridi served as Director of Marketing, Development and Public Relations for the Alamo Mission, employed by the Daughters of the Republic of Texas.
 He joined the organization during the group's tumultuous period of highly publicized in-fighting between factions of its governing body.

 Caridi was involved with the DRT's application for a federal trademark of the words "The Alamo" and a $900,000 promotions contract with the Beverly Hills-based William Morris Endeavor Entertainment group.
 Caridi organized what was to be a nationally televised symphony concert with pop star Phil Collins, Ricky Skaggs, and other stars to celebrate the 175th anniversary of the March 6, 1836 battle of the Alamo.
-Caridi is credited with leading Paul Reubens (Pee-Wee Herman) on a tour of the Alamo basement, while Reubens was at the Alamo complex taping an episode of Bravo's Top Chef.
+Caridi led Paul Reubens (Pee-Wee Herman) on a tour of the Alamo basement, while the actor was at the Alamo complex taping an episode of Bravo's Top Chef.

 Caridi still resides in San Antonio, Texas where he is president of Taylor-Caridi Marketing & Media, a marketing-public relations firm, also known as "TC Marketing".

 Some of Caridi's graphic design creations include; the official Alamo logo, the official 175th Anniversary of the Alamo, and Texas Independence logos, George Strait and Tom Cusick's Texas hill country golf resort "Tapatio Springs Resort" logo, and Strait's "Vaqueros Del Mar" brand logo, the annual charity golf tournament and auction raises money for David Feherty's Troops First Foundation.

 Caridi is a member of the Society of Professional Journalists (SPJ).